gilgameshjw/hydejack-starter-kit/_projects/README.md

 # Work & Interests

 ## Software as "Union of conversational Agents"

-Since several years, I am working on the idea of automation using conversational layers around software components.
+Since several years, I have been working on the idea of automation using conversational layers around software components.

 Aside of the fun and elegant design, there are the need to allow